langhai/http-client-c/README.md

 http_post
 ------------
 Makes an HTTP POST request to the specified URL.
-This function makes use of the http_req function.
+This function makes use of the http_request_exec function.
 It specifies the minimal headers required, in the second parameter you can specify extra headers.
 In the third parameter the post data can be specified.